pipeforce/pipeforce.github.io/docs/api/commands.md

 ## resolve ``v1``
 ----------
 Resolves a given PIPEFORCE uri to its content and returns it.
-For example $uri:property:global/app/myapp/pipeline/foo will return the full property of the pipeline foo.
+For example $uri:property:global/app/myapp/mydata will return the value of the mydata property.
 Also see: https://docs.pipeforce.org/docs/api/uris

 [Try online.](https://try.pipeforce.org/#/commandform?command=resolve:v1)